Grid ref: TL 781 041 (click for o/s map)

-This part of Danbury Common is known as The Backwarden and is leased to Essex Wildlife Trust by the National Trust.
-It has a great variety of habitats for its size.
-There are a number of pools and bogs; relic heathy areas with an increasing growth of heather; a small marsh; both old and secondary woodland, and notably some aspen groves; and blackthorn thickets.
+This part of the common has a great variety of habitats for its size – a number of pools and bogs, areas of restored heath, a small marsh, blackthorn thickets, and both old and secondary woodland, including some aspen groves.

 Chelmsford-Maldon bus to Eve's Corner, and take the road signposted Danbury Common and Bicknacre.
 The entrance is on the right about 400m from the junction.
 The Chelmsford–S. Woodham Ferrers bus passes the reserve: ask for Danbury Common.

 Worthwhile at any time of year; August especially recommended for the heather.

 Please keep dogs under control.